-Samples were collected from two wells in 2019.
-Well LWCW-1A is the point of compliance well and is located in Dry Gulch near the toe of the Lower Bench Mine Dump.
-Well LW-22A is located in Logan Wash approximately 2.25 miles downstream from the mine.
-Both wells are completed primarily in alluvium and colluvium, with a small interval in bedrock.
-Well LWCW-1A was sampled in May and October of 2019 and well LW-22A was sampled in May 2019.
-As mentioned, sampling of LW-22A was discontinued in October, 2019.
+Well LWCW-1A is the point of compliance location and is located in Dry Gulch near the toe of the Lower Bench Mine Dump.
+The well is completed primarily in alluvium and colluvium, with a small interval in bedrock.
+Groundwater at well LWCW-1A was sampled in May and October in 2020.

 Under stipulations for the Evaporation Pond BLM right-of-way, water quality sampling of the Evaporation Pond was added to the semi-annual sampling schedule in 2019.
-The Evaporation Pond (LW-Pond) was sampled in May and October of 2019.
-Water quality field parameters are measured at the Evaporation Pond and Settling Pond during most monitoring visits.
-The Logan Wash Mine Evaporation Pond - 2019 Water Quality Results report was submitted to BLM and DRMS on March 12, 2020.
+The Evaporation Pond (LW-Pond) was sampled in May and October of 2020.
+Water quality field parameters are measured at the Evaporation Pond during most Pond monitoring visits.
+The Logan Wash Mine Evaporation Pond - 2020 Water Quality Results report was submitted to BLM and DRMS in March 2021.

-Locations sampled during the 2019 semi-annual sampling events are shown in Figure 6.
+Locations sampled during the 2020 semi-annual sampling events are shown in Figure 6.
 Analytical data for these samples are shown in Table 11.